magnos-code/magnos/docs/source/theory/index.rst

 In the 'Linear Spin Wave Theory' section, we derive the general form of the Heisenberg Hamiltonian used by Magnon, and discuss all the steps necessary to diagonalize it and obtain the magnon bandstructure.

-After discussing the basic theoretical details, we will present several hands-on tutorials of progressive level of difficulty.
+After discussing the basic theoretical details, we will present several hands-on tutorials.

 .. toctree::
    :maxdepth: 1